Find may refer to any of the following:

 1. Find describes locating a specified text, file, document, or other objects on a computer, in a file, or on the Internet.
 For example, you can press the keyboard shortcut Ctrl+F now to open a find window and search for any text on this page.
 In Microsoft Word, you can press Ctrl+F to find specific text in a document.

-Generally speaking, to look for text in a current document, it is referred to as "find."
-However, if you want to look for text in multiple documents or pages, it is referred to as "search" instead of find.
+Generally speaking, to look for text in a current document, it is called "find."
+However, if you want to look for text in multiple documents or pages, it is called a "search" instead of find.

 What is the find symbol?

-The magnifying glass icon may also be used to represent the search feature.
+The magnifying glass icon may also represent the search feature.

-- See the find command page for MS-DOS and Windows command line command.
+- See the find command page for MS-DOS and Windows command line commands.

 - Information on the Linux command is available on our Linux find command page.